 Processing is a flexible software sketchbook and a language for learning how to code within the context of the visual arts.
 Since 2001, Processing has promoted software literacy within the visual arts and visual literacy within technology.
-Initially created to serve as a software sketchbook and to teach computer programming fundamentals within a visual context, Processing evolved into a development tool for professionals.
-Today, there are tens of thousands of students, artists, designers, researchers, and hobbyists who use Processing for learning, prototyping, and production.
+There are tens of thousands of students, artists, designers, researchers, and hobbyists who use Processing for learning and prototyping.

 - » Free to download and open source

 - » Interactive programs with 2D, 3D or PDF output

 - » OpenGL integration for accelerated 3D

 - » For GNU/Linux, Mac OS X, and Windows

 - » Over 100 libraries extend the core software

 - » Well documented, with many books available